 Because scones should be crumbly and flaky (in a good way)!

 I have several low carb scones on my website already, which are all made with almond flour.
-There are my classic keto scones and these blueberry scones.
+There are my classic keto scones and these keto blueberry scones.
 Both get great reader reviews, so do check them out.

 I took my almond flour scone recipe as my starting point, adding and reducing ingredients with the peculiarities of coconut flour in mind.